 During my c section procedure, my husband was by my side.
 And he basically freaked out more than I was.
 That’s because my body was being tugged around and shaken left and right during the procedure.

 I couldn’t feel anything but pressure down below.
 But I did feel as if I was struggling to stay on the operation table.
 It was nerve-racking to say the least.

 Feeling a sense of complete calmness

 All while my body is being tugged around and sliced open, I still felt a huge sense of complete calmness.
 Like I knew at any moment I was going to hear my baby’s voice for the very first time.

 It’s a feeling that is so hard to explain.
 I would imagine delivering vaginally, I would be quite busy trying to breathe and push during labor.
 But instead, I was laying there staring at the ceiling, holding my husband’s hands, in what felt like silence waiting for my baby’s arrival.

 One thing I remember that bugged me so much was my extremely dry mouth during the c section procedure.
 And I kept wondering how much longer I was going to be on the operation table because all I wanted was a sip (or more like chug a gallon) of water.

-When I got rolled back into my room, I couldn’t even talk to my husband or ask about our daughter because my mouth and throat was so dry, my voice wasn’t coming out.
+When I got rolled back into my room, I couldn’t even talk to my husband or ask about our daughter because my mouth and throat were so dry, my voice wasn’t coming out.